OpenAI's Sam Altman Is Ready for His Second Act at Microsoft

 “If Altman was ousted because he is moving too quickly to ship products, and that worried some of the AI ethicists at OpenAI, that means ChatGPT could go slower or fall apart,” said Erik Hamilton, vp of search and social at Good Apple.

-Microsoft CEO Aatya Nadella hired Altman to lead a newly established advanced AI research team.
+Microsoft CEO Satya Nadella hired Altman to lead a newly established advanced AI research team.

 “He’s basically working for the same team, just on the side of the commercial stakeholder,” said Nicole Greene, vp analyst at Gartner.
 “It’s a shift in focus.”